miguelgrinberg/microdot/docs/intro.rst

 the function does not return a value, then the original response object is used.

+The after request handlers are only invoked for successful requests.
+The :func:`after_error_request() <microdot.Microdot.after_error_request>` decorator can be used to register a function that is called after an error occurs.
+The function receives the request and the error response and is expected to return an updated response object.

 .. note::
    The :ref:`request.g <The "g" Object>` object is a special object that allows the before and after request handlers, as well sa the route function to